Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 For Samsung, the big one is here: the next Galaxy Note release.
 A lot is riding on the Galaxy Note 8 because of its predecessor’s massive failure a year ago.
 The great success Galaxy S8 earlier in the year proved that the Korean giant could effectively turn things around, and the Note 8’s performance is what could seal the deal.

-In our Samsung Galaxy Note 8 Smartphone Review, we’ll cover the good, the bad, and if this top gun is worth its steep price – thanks to our friends at Verizon Wireless!
+In our Samsung Galaxy Note 8 Smartphone Review, we’ll cover the good, the bad, and if this high rated Android phone is worth its steep price – thanks to our friends at Verizon Wireless!

-Summary: The Galaxy Note 8 is finally here to replace the huge Note 7 failure a year ago.
+Summary: The Galaxy Note 8 is finally here to replace the huge Samsung Galaxy Note 7 failure.
 It closely follows the Galaxy S8‘s successful formula of tiny bezels and excellent hardware, but with a secondary rear camera and that excellent S-Pen stylus experience.
 There are only a couple things keeping the Note 8 from smartphone perfection.